CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 - Exercise 2: Add a column for My Notes
 - Exercise 3: Verify the pre-installed Visual Studio Code Installer and Power Platform CLI Extension

-## Exercise 1 - Import, and review solution components
+## Exercise 1 - Import and review solution components

 In this exercise, you will import the current solution into the pre-created dev environment and review the components of the solution.
-You will also run a flow that will add sample data to your environment, and test the applications in the solution.
+You will also run a flow that will add sample data to your environment and test the applications in the solution.

 >**Note:** The Dev environment is already pre-created as a part of the prerequisites.